GardenGroupUO/Geoffrey-R-Weal-PhD-Thesis/README.md

 The files included in this Github repository are:

+### Chapter 3: Investigation of the structures and stabilities of Au and Pt clusters

+* The low energy Au and Pt clusters as given by DFT.

+### Chapter 4: Developing a structural comparison method for global optimisation algorithms

+* The various small and large model clusters that were used to initially develop the SCMs.
+* The various low eenrgy small and large clusters that had been obtained with the genetic algorithm and GOUST to validate the similarity results obtained with the T-SCM with low energy clusters that had been obtained from a global optimisation algorithm.

 ### Chapter 5: Improving the efficiency of a global optimisation algorithm

 ### Chapter 6: Dynamical behaviour of Au nanoclusters